Earache while flying and at high altitudes, and while on board, is most probably caused by barotrauma (or “airplane

 There are many things that you can do to help you if experiencing pain when flying.
-However, once you are on that flight if you have any problems then you will no longer have the opportunity to buy some plugs.
+However, once you are on that flight, if you have any problems then you can no longer buy some plugs.

 They are not expensive and are reusable, so why not buy them now and take them every time you fly?